Structured Settlements: Pros and Cons

 Cons of a Structured Settlement

 - Certain parts of a settlement, regardless of whether they are lump sum or structured, can be taxed—including but not limited to punitive damages, some attorney's fees, and purely emotional damages not stemming from physical injury.
 It's important to speak to a qualified attorney regarding which parts of a settlement can be taxed.

 - A plaintiff may fear that, no matter how the settlement protects against negative economic conditions such as inflation or recession, unknown changes in the economy could make the annuity payments too small.

 - In the past, some insurance companies were reluctant to disclose how much they would have to pay to buy an annuity covering the amount of the settlement.
 A structured settlement frequently costs insurance companies less than it would to make a lump-sum settlement.
-Without this information, the plaintiff's attorney was not be able to make a complete assessment of the benefits and drawbacks of a settlement offer.
-Today, however, most states, such as New York and Florida, have some form of a disclosure law known as a "Structured Settlement Protection Act" (SSPA).
+Without this information, the plaintiff's attorney will not be able to make a complete assessment of the benefits and drawbacks of a settlement offer.
+Some states, such as New York and Florida, have some form of a disclosure law known as a "Structured Settlement Protection Act" (SSPA).
 These laws require insurers to be upfront about their costs.

 Learn More About Structured Settlements by Talking to a Lawyer

 In many circumstances a settlement may prove to be a faster, cheaper, and less stressful alternative to trial.
 Contact an experienced personal injury attorney to discuss the facts of your case and help you decide whether a structured settlement would be in your best interest.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.